OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_astropy.md

 #### Description

 [Gammapy](https://gammapy.readthedocs.org/en/latest/) is a Python package for professional gamma-ray astronomers.
 We are looking for a web developer with good Python, HTML and Javascript skills that is interested in building web pages and apps to display and browse gamma-ray data and maybe even launch Gammapy analyses.
 There's a few different projects we'd like to see realised, depending on your interests and skills.
-One option is to build a much-improved version of [TeVCat](http://tevcat.uchicago.edu/), that includes more image and catalog data and interactivity (maps that pan & zoom, search field for source name) with the general public as well as professional gamma-ray astronomers as the target.
+One option is to build a much-improved version of [TeVCat](http://tevcat.uchicago.edu/) (a TeV catalog browse web page), that includes more image and catalog data and interactivity (maps that pan & zoom, search field for source name) with the general public as well as professional gamma-ray astronomers as the target.
 This project would mostly be front-end development, plus Python scripts to prepare the images and catalogs in suitable formats.
 Another option is to write several small static site generator scripts or Python web apps that let us browse the gamma-ray data and analysis results, basically a web GUI for Gammapy.
 That project would mostly be Python web app development, and you have to learn a bit more about Gammapy before GSoC starts.

 ### Data analysis for Gammapy